 Let us not forget that, since mutation is assumed to be an entirely random process, in cases when there must have been coordinated changes, such as the elongation of the bat’s fingers and the development of a thin and highly flexible membrane between these fingers, one is committed to assuming that these random mutations could have occurred together merely by chance.
 For the development of this membrane without the elongated fingers, or the development of the elongated fingers without the membrane, would not have allowed the bat’s ancestors to fly.
-Rather than being a beneficial change, either one of these changes occurring on its own would have been a maladaptive change that would have reduced, especially in the case of the bat’s unevenly elongated fingers, or done nothing to aid the organism’s chances of survival.
+Rather than being a beneficial change, either one of these changes occurring on its own would have been a maladaptive change that would have reduced, or done nothing to aid, the organism’s chances of survival.
 And the chances of coordinated mutations in two separate features of an organism occurring together is much lower than the chances of a series of individual mutations occurring in only one feature of an organism, which itself is already a highly unlikely occurrence.

 In their case, unlike in the case of bats, there are many mammals that bridge the divide between cetaceans and land-based mammals, being equally adept and comfortable in both water and on the land.
 These include otters, beavers, seals, walruses, and manatees.
 Some of these mammals, such as otters and beavers, are better adapted to living on land, while others, such as seals, walruses, and manatees, are better adapted to living in water.

-When there exists variation in a particular trait, such as docility, size, colour, hairiness, buoyancy, and so on, then one can choose those members that possess it more than others and breed them exclusively, in order to increase that trait or make it more widespread in later generations.
+When there exists variation within a species in a particular trait, such as docility, size, colour, hairiness, buoyancy, and so on, then one can choose members that possess a certain range of it and breed them exclusively, in order to increase the number of those members that possess it in later generations.
 But when a trait doesn’t exist within a species, then one cannot select for it.
 To give an obvious example, natural selection cannot select for flying ability in any mammalian species other than bats, for the simple reason that none of them can fly, since none of them possess the distinctive anatomical features that would enable them to fly.
-In other words, natural selection has no materials on which to act so as to produce, at some time in the future, flying weasels, flying shrews, flying antelope, flying rats, flying pigs, flying cats, or flying monkeys.
-This example makes clear the important but frequently overlooked fact that natural selection does not – and in fact on its own it cannot – generate the abilities, features, or behaviours, some of which it selects or favours over others.
+In other words, natural selection has no materials on which to act so as to produce, at some time in the future, flying weasels, flying shrews, flying antelope, flying rats, flying pigs, flying cats, flying frogs, or flying monkeys.
+This example makes clear the important but frequently overlooked fact that natural selection does not – and on its own it cannot – generate the abilities, features, or behaviours, some of which it selects or favours over others.

 In the case of the finches that were studied by Darwin on the Galapagos Islands, the variations that existed between them, such as in the size and shape of their beaks, were within the range of genetic variability that exists in these species.
 But when we consider the great differences that exist, for example, between a flying species and a non-flying species, or between a mammalian species that lives primarily on land and one that lives primarily in water, we are talking about a range of genetic variability that is possessed by no species.
-Those who believe in the universality of the Theory of Evolution simply assume that, over very long periods of time, measured in millions and millions of years, these variations could arise due to random mutations, which would then be preserved by natural selection because they are advantageous.
-However, one is simply assuming that this is possible, but without actually having any or much evidence to support this belief.
+Those who believe in the universality of the Theory of Evolution simply assume that, over very long periods of time, measured in many millions of years, these variations could arise due to random mutations, some of which are then preserved by natural selection because they are advantageous.
+However, one is simply assuming that this is possible, but without actually having any evidence to support this belief.

 Similarly, all the many different breeds of dogs, which exhibit a wide range in terms of their shape, size, colour, hairiness, the length of their legs, the features of their faces, and so forth, are clearly within the range of possible results that can be produced by natural selection, or, in this case, by human selection.
 But what is not possible is to produce a breed of dog that can fly, as bats can, or live its life entirely in the water, as cetaceans can, because the numerous adaptive changes that these radically different modes of living and surviving require are not within the range of genetic variability that is presently possessed by the entire species of dogs.